 - 3. CRITICAL AREA DENSITY.
 Within the Chesapeake Bay Critical Area, all lots, parcels, sites, and other divisions of land recorded after December 1, 1985, will be counted in determining the permitted density of a parcel of land. - 4.
 ORIGINAL PARCEL.
-The original parcel is counted when determining density both within and outside the Chesapeake Bay Critical Area.
+The original parcel is counted when determining density both within and outside the Chesapeake Bay Critical Area, per section 2 and 3 immediately above.